kcotten/taskapp/README.md

 # taskapp

-Task list app using flask and vue.
+Task list app using flask, vue and a sqlite database.